proto-aiken-13/tp/docs/UserGuide.md

 <br>
 - `POINTS`: An integer between 0 and 1000 (inclusive)
 <br>
-- Participation points can only be inputted for a tutorial that is already marked as attended.
+- Participation points can only be given for a tutorial that is already marked as present.
   Else, it will result in the message `Before inputting participation points, mark the attendance of the student first!`